LoveRL/Project_3-Classification-of-patient-conditions/README.md

 - 5-fold cross validation was used.
 - The whole data was split into 5-validation sets(train/test) in which the number of each class were considered.
-- Each validation sets ware saved as .csv format.
+- Each validation sets were saved as '.csv' format.

 ## Some issues dealt with